 Forestry & Wildlife

-AUBURN UNIVERSITY, Ala.—Hummingbirds are a beautiful and exciting part of Alabama summers.
-Hummingbird feeder etiquette is not widely known, but it is an important part of caring for the hummingbirds in and around the back yard.
+AUBURN UNIVERSITY, Ala.—It’s summertime and the hummingbirds are here!
+While hummingbirds are a beautiful and exciting part of Alabama summers, feeding etiquette is still a mystery to many homeowners.
+However, it is a vitally important part of caring for the hummingbirds in and around the backyard.

 White Granulated Sugar